Binary sequences meet the Fibonacci sequence: The case of the PTM sequence

 We now use \texttt{Walnut} to verify that this DFAO is indeed correct.
-It is stored in \texttt{Walnut}-compatible format in the file \texttt{K.txt}, which can be found in the repository \cite{Git} along with all other automata used in this paper.
-We have $h(n) = h_{k_n}$ for $n=0,1$ and need to check that the relation \eqref{h_relation} holds when $h(n), h(n-1), h(n-2)$ are replaced with $h_{k_{n}}, h_{k_{n-1}}, h_{k_{n-2}}$.
-To check that the first case is satisfied (with the index shifted by $2$), we execute the \texttt{Walnut} command
+The DFAO $\mathcal{K}_0$ is stored in \texttt{Walnut}-compatible format in the file \texttt{K0.txt}, which can be found in the repository \cite{Git} along with all other automata used in this paper.
+In order to work simultaneously with the built-in DFAO for the PTM sequence (which uses msd-first convention), we execute the command